jim60105/docker-whisperX/README.md

 ## Red Hat UBI based Image

-I have created an alternative [Dockerfile.ubi](Dockerfile.ubi) that is based on the **Red Hat Universal Base Image (UBI)** image, unlike the default one which used the **Python official image** as the base image.
+I have created an alternative [ubi.Dockerfile](ubi.Dockerfile) that is based on the **Red Hat Universal Base Image (UBI)** image, unlike the default one which used the **Python official image** as the base image.
 If you are a Red Hat subscriber, I believe you will find its benefits.

 > With the release of the Red Hat Universal Base Image (UBI), you can now take advantage of the greater reliability, security, and performance of official Red Hat container images where OCI-compliant Linux containers run - whether you're a customer or not. --[Red Hat blog](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image)